ritiek/ritiek.github.io/_posts/2020-04-18-installing-popos-on-an-unsupported-32-bit-uefi-hardware.md

 I know that 4.16.18 is a pretty old kernel but I'd still be willing for the compromise with using it than having stayed put with the Windows that came pre-installed with this machine.

-TL;DR Do not a buy a baytrail machine if you can.
+TL;DR Do not a get yourself a baytrail machine if you can avoid it.